A crash course in types of OSHA violations

 That's why it's essential to emphasize safety in the workplace.
-With the appropriate training, safety strategies, and planning, you can keep workers safe, reduce the chance of OSHA fines, and stave off Workers' Compensation Insurance claims.
-(Read more about that here: "How to Prevent Workers’ Comp Claims.")
+With the appropriate training, safety strategies, and planning, you can keep workers safe, reduce the chance of OSHA fines, and stave off workers' compensation insurance claims.
+(Read more about that here: "How to prevent workplace injuries.")

 If a freak accident does happen, your workers' comp coverage can cover the cost of an injured worker's medical bills and rehabilitation costs.
 However, it can't cover OSHA fines, which is just one more reason to make sure you business complies with safety standards.
 For help curbing safety issues at your business, take advantage of OSHA's on-site consultation program for a free assessment of your business's safety risks and pointers on how to get your workplace OSHA-compliant.